This policy applies to all students, independent of vaccination status or prior infection by COVID-19.

 The safety of our students, Members, and employees is our top priority and much thought and care has gone into protocols to protect the health and well-being of our community while maintaining the breadth and quality of experience that KBIA families have always enjoyed.
 Some things are different at KBIA these days—below is an overview of how the Member experience has evolved in response to COVID-19.
-All section protocols have been created with the safety of students, Members, and employees in mind and were developed from guidance from the CDC, American Camp Association, and the American Red Cross.
+All section protocols have been created with the safety of students, members, and employees in mind.

 If you have any questions regarding an exposure or the proper protocol/access to rapid testing, contact the KBIA Office for guidance.
 KBIA will provide rapid tests to families for purchase if participants are symptomatic.